Agent Queue¶

 Install & setup¶

-The setup script installs dependencies and walks you through Discord configuration, API keys, and getting your first agent running.
+The setup script installs dependencies, creates the vault structure, and walks you through Discord configuration, API keys, and getting your first agent running.

 Once the bot is online, everything happens through conversation in your control channel: